 Installing a dash cam won’t solve every challenge faced by taxi and PHV firms.
 However, simply recording the vehicle provides a deterrent to wrongdoing by drivers or their passengers and it creates a record of everything that happens across the fleet.
 Public attitudes to cameras are also shifting, as customers realize the benefits outweigh any short-term loss of privacy.
 Vulnerable and lone travellers may even begin to request cars with internal cameras.

-In an uncertain and changing business environment, the operational benefits of drive recorder technology alone justify the investment.
-Companies that both understand and market the positive benefits of such technology to their customers will be the achieving the largest boost to their efficiency, reputation and bottom line.
+In an uncertain and changing business environment, the operational benefits of dash cams for taxis and PHVs justify the investment.
+Companies that both understand and market the positive benefits of such technology to their customers will achieve the largest boost to their efficiency, reputation and bottom line.

 Ultimately, drive recorders are good for customers and good for business.
 As a taxi or PHV operator, it’s an advantage you can’t afford to be without.